 4. a.
-Each crisis hotline center that has contracted with the Department of Human Services pursuant to subsection a. of section 2 of this act shall submit a monthly report to the Department of Human Services identifying, for the preceding month: the number of 9-8-8 calls received; the number of calls made directly to the 9-8-8 number and the number of calls that were transferred or referred from a 9-1-1 call center; the number of mobile crisis response teams dispatched; the number of referrals made to services and the types of services for which referrals were made; the number and type of follow-up services provided or facilitated and coordinated by the crisis hotline center; 1the number of calls that did not result in a referral, 2[follow up] follow-up service2, or dispatch of a mobile crisis response team; to the extent possible, information regarding the nature of the calls that did not result in a referral, 2 [follow up] follow-up service2, or dispatch of a mobile crisis response team1; and any other information as shall be required by the Commissioner of Human Services.
+Each crisis hotline center that has contracted with the Department of Human Services pursuant to subsection a. of section 2 of this act shall submit a monthly report to the Department of Human Services identifying, for the preceding month: the number of 9-8-8 calls received; the number of calls made directly to the 9-8-8 number and the number of calls that were transferred or referred from a 9-1-1 call center; the number of mobile crisis response teams dispatched; the number of referrals made to services and the types of services for which referrals were made; the number and type of follow-up services provided or facilitated and coordinated by the crisis hotline center; 1the number of calls that did not result in a referral, follow up, or dispatch of a mobile crisis response team; to the extent possible, information regarding the nature of the calls that did not result in a referral, follow up, or dispatch of a mobile

+1 crisis response team1; and any other information as shall be 2 required by the Commissioner of Human Services.